-SS01 Alternate Picking the Form 1 Major & Pentatonic Scales – Multi-picking exercises to relax the RH
+SS01 Alternate Picking the Form 1 Major Scale – Multi-picking exercises

 [Improve Your Alternate Picking – Be More Relaxed!]